-The study area mainly comprises the Clanwilliam Dam supply area, which is within the Cederberg and Matzikama Local Municipalities, and includes the towns of Clanwilliam, Klawer, Lutzville, and Vredendal.
+The study area mainly comprises the supply area of the Clanwilliam Dam, located within the Cederberg and Matzikama Local Municipalities, and includes the towns of Clanwilliam, Klawer, Lutzville, and Vredendal.
 The study area may potentially include portions of the Olifants River valley upstream of Clanwilliam Dam.
-Some activities may even extend the study area to the larger catchment area, such as the Jakkals River.
+Some activities may even extend beyond the study area, such as the Jakkals River and small coastal towns.